mevo0108/Tetris/README.md

 - Visual Studio Code (recommended) or any Java IDE
 - Java Extension Pack for VS Code (if using VS Code)

-## Setup and Installation

-1. Download the project files
-2. Open the project in your preferred IDE

-3. For VS Code users:
-   - Install the "Extension Pack for Java" extension
-   - The project includes launch configurations in `.vscode/launch.json`
-   - Press F5 to run the game or use the Run and Debug panel

 ## How to Play

 - Use arrow keys to control the falling pieces: